 Pnyx Hill overlooks the Ancient Agora, directly to the west of the Acropolis and offers spectacular visibility both day and night.
 The earliest democratic assemblies in Athens occurred here dating back to 507BC after being moved from the Ancient Agora.
 The hill is easily accessible by foot from the inner suburb of Thissio and is a favoured point to take photos from during a full moon and for stargazing in the clear night skies above Athens.

 There is no better place to explore and capture the detail of the Acropolis and the Parthenon than climbing the archaeological site itself.
-The ancient city of the Acropolis includes the Parthenon, the Erechtheion, the Temple of Athena Nike and the Propylaea.
+The ancient city of the Acropolis includes the Parthenon, the Erechtheion, the Temple of Athena Nike and the Propylaea amongst the remains of many other structures that once stood on the area.
+A 360 degree view over Athens also gives a unique perspective and photographic opportunity over some of the most important landmarks in Athens such as the Temple of Olympian Zeus, the Ancient Agora, Plaka, the Acropolis Museum and Lycabettus Hill.

-For some other great photography ideas, check out our post on photo stories from around Athens.
+For some other great photography ideas, check out our posts on photo stories from around Athens or where people love to take the best selfies in Athens.